What is a Library Assistant?

 - Maintain computer databases used to locate library materials

-Library technicians and assistants are usually supervised by a librarian.
+Library assistants are usually supervised by a librarian.
 Library technicians may have more responsibilities than library assistants, such as administering library programs and overseeing lower-level staff.

 What is the workplace of a Library Assistant like?

-The table below shows the various areas in which library technicians and assistants worked in 2010:
+The table below shows the various areas in which library assistants worked in 2010:

 - Various levels of government, excluding education and hospitals 53%

 - Colleges, universities, and professional schools; private 9%

 - Colleges, universities, and professional schools; public 9%